waldekkot/dlt-snowflake/README.md

 ## 🛠️ How It Was Built

-This code was generated primarily using **Claude Code**, with human guidance to connect the dots and produce a working, pleasant-to-use solution.
+This code was generated primarily using **Claude Code**, with human guidance to connect the dots (in dlt and Snowflake) and produce a working, pleasant-to-use solution.

----

-## 📄 License

-MIT

 ---